markapuyan/react-todo-app/README.md

 This project is the culmination of the Phase 1 Study of React:

+v1.
 1. Creation of application using React's Class-based approach
 2. Manipulate and Store data using a centralized Store, action creators and reducers (Redux, Redux-thunk)
 3. Use Routing (React-Router)

+v2.
+1. Introduce Redux saga in replace of redux thunk

 ## Available Scripts